 Structure-based drug discovery for G Protein Coupled Receptors

-G protein coupled receptors (GPCRs) represent the largest family of membrane proteins in the human genome, and the largest class of targets for drug discovery.
+G-protein coupled receptors (GPCRs) represent the largest family of membrane proteins in the human genome, and the largest class of targets for drug discovery.
+More than 30% of FDA approved drugs target GPCRs.
+They mediate the majority of cellular response to hormones and neurotransmitters.
 Clinical indications for GPCRs include cardiovascular, pulmonary, metabolic and psychiatric disorders, as well as inflammation, cancer and HIV infection.
-ConfometRx is developing a platform of structure-based drug discovery technologies to facilitate lead identification and lead optimization for G protein coupled receptors.
+ConfometRx is developing a platform of structure-based drug discovery technologies to facilitate lead identification and lead optimization for G-protein coupled receptors.

 This platform includes: